Expanded Services Illinois State Library

 NFB-NEWSLINE utilizes telephone lines and digitized voice synthesizer systems (DECtalk) to provide blind and severely visually impaired people with daily access to a variety of newspapers.
 Using a touch-tone phone, readers enter a personal identification number (PIN) and a security code to access timely print information from a menu driven program.
 Readers can immediately turn to the sections that most interest them and listen to these articles read in a clear and uniform voice.
 The reader identification and security codes are valid anywhere in the country and a directory of locations is available to readers.
 There is no charge for this service.

 You qualify for the program if you cannot read conventional print because of a visual impairment or a physical disability.
 There is no charge to register.
 Your registration does not need to be renewed and you may keep the same PIN if you move.
-Call the Illinois State Library at 800−665−5576 (option 5) to register via phone, or you may complete and return the following application.
+Call the State Library's Talking Book and Braille Service at 800−426−0709 to register via phone, or you may complete and return the following application.

 Each year current and retired telecommunications employees volunteer many hours to our service.
 Two major volunteer organizations that repair damaged machines, include the AT&T Pioneers, and the Telephone Pioneers of America.
 These groups do an outstanding job getting damaged machines back in proper working order.
 We truly appreciate the commitment and fellowship of all the pioneers who are eager to help us help you.

 Thanks to a grant from the Illinois State Library, thousands of Illinois residents are able to use the Radio Information Service (RIS) each day to listen to broadcasts of local news.
 These programs are broadcast on a special radio called a sideband receiver.
 These receivers are distributed at no cost to qualified recipients.
 Anyone who has a visual or physical disability which impairs his or her ability to read may be eligible to obtain a special radio.